 On a distant planet called Dakkam, a scientist named Hektu had come to believe that their sun was going nova, thereby threatening to destroy his world.
 In a last effort to save his family, he and his wife Soja planned to save their infant son named Wundarr from their world's destruction.
 They placed him aboard a ship that would maintain his life support as long as necessary, and launched him into outer space.
 Hektu and Soja later made flight and were captured and executed by the Internal Security Force to prevent them from alarming the populace.
-To his dismay Hektu found his apocalyptic prediction would be incorrect, and that he sent his son away into the stars for nothing.
+To his dismay Hektu found his apocalyptic prediction would be incorrect, and that he had sent his son away into the stars needlessly.

 Wundarr the Aquarian is a Marvel Comics character created by Steve Gerber and Val Mayerik in Adventure into Fear #17 in October 1973.
 His first appearance was written to be a parody of the origin of the D.C Comics iconic hero Superman.